drei01/pricing-saas/content/_index.md

                     Customer Portal
                 </h2>
                 <p class="text-lg xl:text-xl text-gray-600 mb-6 lg:mb-8 xl:mb-10">
-                    Let your customers manage their subscription on your terms.
+                    Let customers manage their subscription on your terms.
 Designed to fit into your existing website, the embeddable Customer Portal takes minutes to set up.
-Choose whether your customers can upgrade/cancel their plan, update their credit card or download invoices.
-Drop the widget into your website and you no longer have to worry about subscription management.
+Simply drop the widget into your website and you no longer have to worry about subscription management.
                 </p>
             </div>
         </div>